MR

 VFV vs VSP

 VSP is the Canadian hedged version of the Vanguard S&P 500 index ETF (VFV).
-The VSP also tracks the same U.S. stocks, but it hedges the currency exposure to the Canadian dollar.
+The VSP also tracks the same U.S. stocks but hedges the currency exposure to the Canadian dollar.

 Suppose the US dollar weakens or strengthens against the Canadian dollar.
 In that case, VSP protects your portfolio and helps to eliminate any foreign exchange rate effects.